 You will then be placed on the list for electronic invoicing when this service starts.

 Payment will be accepted by check, money order, Visa, or MasterCard.
 Check and money order payments must be made payable in U.S. Dollars.
 Check and money order payments that are sent with an incorrect amount may be returned, especially if the payment is for multiple orders.
 If the incorrect payment is applied to the account(s) we will either bill the customer for the remaining balance due or, in the event of overpayment, we will credit the account for the difference if the overpayment exceeds $5.
 If the credit or overpayment is under $5, we will consider the account paid in full.
 If there is a past due balance on the account, we reserve the right to either apply payment to the past due balance or suspend service of the new order until the past due balance is paid.
+An invoice or renewal notice must accompany all payments.
+Alternatively, remittance details including your subscription account number, publication title and volume/edition can be mailed along with your payment.
+Payments without remittance details or an invoice will automatically be applied to orders with outstanding balances or for the current volume/edition of the specified title.

 Payments and renewals can be mailed to: